-Creating the entire itinerary and waterfall hikes adventure trip planning was quite the task – much more time consuming than normal adventures.
-This trip was inspired by coming across an article which had gone viral on my Facebook feed.
+Creating the entire itinerary and waterfall hikes adventure trip planning was quite the task – much more time-consuming than normal adventures.
+This trip was inspired by coming across an article that had gone viral on my Facebook feed.
 At first impression, the article was a great source of waterfalls to explore.
-However, it lacked critical information, such as location, distance to get the waterfall, and if the waterfall was seasonal.
+However, it lacked critical information, such as location, distance to get to the waterfall, and if the waterfall was seasonal.
 On top of that, some of the waterfalls were not even in Northern California, let alone the same state.
 It was time to create my own resource on Northern California waterfalls.
 As a personal challenge, I wanted to see how many waterfalls could be visited in a single weekend.

 The process started by taking all of the waterfalls listed in the article and plotting them on a custom Google Map.
 I researched the blog commented waterfalls and some other sources to plot as well.
 I plotted the waterfall hikes into multiple layers and colors, sorting by ones to tackle this upcoming weekend versus future day trips.

 Many of the listed waterfalls weren’t feasible in a single weekend with many others and would require a separate day trip.
 I put those off for now.
 Along the way, I discovered several more waterfalls near ones already planned and added those to the trip, especially if they were quick hikes on the side of the road.
 In finding information on many falls, I found a lot of data lacking and inconsistent.
 Between random blogs, AllTrails, Yelp, TripAdvisor, I was able to piece together a lot of information for almost all the falls.
 Some falls still had absolutely no information available except for coordinates.

 To throw a wrench in the plans, weather changed mid-planning to include rain and snow.
 I also realized some of the roads would be closed until they were cleared for the summer.
 I modified some of the planning around this.
 I was stubborn in my clothes and decided not to change what I already had packed.